Ata Rangi, `Kotinga Vineyard` Pinot Noir

 Producer

-Ata Rangi, meaning ‘dawn sky, new beginning’ is owned and managed by Clive Paton, his wife Phyll and his sister Alison.
-In 1980 Clive planted their bare, stony, home paddock at the edge of Martinborough, becoming one of just a handful of people pioneering grape growing in the area.
+Ata Rangi is owned and managed by Clive Paton, his partner Phyll and sister Alison.
+In 1980, Clive planted a bare, stony home paddock at the edge of Martinborough, becoming one of just a handful of people pioneering grape growing in the area.
 Ata Rangi’s first vineyard covered less than five hectares of vines, planted on deep, free-draining alluvial gravels that mark the original course of a local river that flows from the hills flanking the valley's eastern side.
-Today they are joined by a strong team including winemaker Helen Masters, who in 2019 was awarded New Zealand Winemaker of the Year by Gourmet Traveller WINE magazine, in recognition of her 16 years working at Ata Rangi.
+Clive was an early enthusiast of the now-famed Abel Pinot Noir Clone, having purchased 3,000 cuttings of it from Malcolm Abel's west-Auckland vineyard in the 1980s.
+Also known as the ‘gum boot clone’, the cuttings are purported to hail from Domaine de la Romanée-Conti and were smuggled to New Zealand in a gum boot before Malcolm, a customs officer, confiscated them in the 1970s.
+These remarkable vines are now Ata Rangi’s oldest and are used to make the fabled Ata Rangi Pinot Noir, which is textural, deep and seamlessly balanced; it has long been the standard bearer for Martinborough Pinot Noir.

-The fabled Ata Rangi Pinot Noir is textural, deep and seamlessly balanced.
-Made from the estate’s oldest parcels planted 42 years ago, it has long been the standard bearer for Martinborough Pinot Noir.
 ‘McCrone’, ‘Kotinga’ and ‘Masters’ are three single-vineyard Pinot Noirs made by Ata Rangi in tiny quantities.
 Though made similarly, they offer three distinct, site-specific expressions of this famed grape.
 The ‘McCrone’ Pinot Noir, sourced from vines planted in 2001 using a mix of clones, is planted just around the corner from Ata Rangi’s home block.
 Its remarkably different soil composition, with a compact clay seam, produces a silkier wine than the classic, textural style of Martinborough Pinot Noir.
-The ‘Kotinga’ Pinot Noir is aged in 2280 litre foudre to enhance the bright crunchy qualities of the Dijon clones grown on this site’s free-draining alluvial gravels.
+The ‘Kotinga’ Pinot Noir is aged in 2,280-litre foudre to enhance the bright, crunchy qualities of the Dijon clones grown on this site’s free-draining alluvial gravels.
 The ‘Masters’ vineyard is owned and farmed by Ata Rangi winemaker Helen Masters and her family.
 As the most southerly of the Ata Rangi sites, it is generally harvested around one to two weeks later than the other vineyards.
 Ground spice complements the fresh red berry aromas and flavours of this wine, which is elegant, layered and dynamic with fine tannins and supple acidity.

-Ata Rangi’s ‘Crimson’ Pinot Noir, produced from vines aged between 5 and 25 years, is inspired by a love of New Zealand’s native ‘Christmas trees,’ the red blooming Rata and Pohutukawa.
+Ata Rangi’s ‘Crimson’ Pinot Noir, produced from vines aged between 5 and 25 years, is inspired by New Zealand’s red-flowering native pōhutakawa and rātā trees.
 Sales of this wine support Project Crimson, a charitable conservation trust which plants and protects these trees across the country.
-Clive is an avid conservationist, planting more than 70,000 native trees at Ata Rangi’s ‘bush block,’ 20 minutes south of Martinborough.
-In 2012 Clive was appointed an Officer of the New Zealand Order of Merit for his contribution to both viticulture and conservation in New Zealand.
+Clive is an avid conservationist, planting more than 75,000 native trees at Ata Rangi’s ‘bush block,’ 20 minutes south of Martinborough.
+In 2012, Clive was appointed an Officer of the New Zealand Order of Merit for his contribution to both viticulture and conservation in New Zealand.

 Vineyards